Generalized maximum likelihood estimation of the mean of parameters of mixtures, with applications to sampling: Simulations.

 \section{Simulations.}

-In this section, we simulate the estimation of $\eta_G=E_G \eta(\theta)$, in the case $\eta(\theta_i)=p_i$, under models (i) and (ii).
+In this section, we simulate the estimation of $\eta_G=E_G \eta(\theta)$, where $\eta(\theta_i)=p_i$, under both models (i) and (ii).
 In all of the following simulations, for convenience, $\eta_G$ equals 0.5.
 For any parameter configuration, the number of repetitions is 50.

 We compute the GMLE $\hat{G}$ via EM algorithm on a grid.
-As suggested by Koenker and Mizera(2014), we search for a "`confined GMLE"' where we confine our search to distributions with a finite and specific support.
+As suggested by Koenker and Mizera(2014), we search for a ``confined GMLE'' where we confine our search to distributions with a finite and specific support.
 Our choice of a specific support is ad-hoc, see some rigorous treatment in Dicker and Zhao (2014).
 The search for GMLE among distributions on the specific grid via EM-algorithm, is also the approach in Feng and Dicker (2018), see further elaboration there.

 The grids for $(\theta_{i1},\theta_{i2})$ contain $40 \times 40=1600$ equally spaced grid points in a range that fits the relevant problem.
 The parametrization in Model (ii) is via a two dimensional Poisson, as explained in Section \ref{sec:II}.
 The EM algorithm started with $G$ uniform on the grid and ran for 1000 iterations.